alexjamesmalcolm/useResource/docs/index.md

 ```

 It's very important that the reducer is initialized as `useResource`.

+### Wrapped in a Custom Hook

+If you're unfamiliar with custom hooks you can read about them in [React's documentation](https://reactjs.org/docs/hooks-custom.html)

 It's recommended that `useResource` be used inside of a custom hook.
 For example you may want a hook that retrieves and pages through lists of breweries thanks to https://www.openbrewerydb.org/